jreinhardt/bolttools/doc/blt_spec_0_3.rst

   class.
 - description: optional, string.
 A short description of the class.
 - standard: optional, string or list of strings.
 The name of the standard, if class is standardized.
-In the case of several identical standards, a list of names can be given.
+In the case of multiple standards with identical specifications, a list of names can be given.
 - status: optional, string.
 This can be used to indicate the status of the standard.
 Possible values are "active" and "withdrawn", if absent, "active" is assumed.